3rd Gen’s Favorite Maintenance Free Decking

 If you’re looking for a composite deck, TimberTech is the best because it’s a capped composite.
 This means that while the inside of the board is a mix of wood & plastic, the outside is wrapped in a thin PVC cap, which protects it from moisture, scratches, & fading.
 The composite infill also makes the boards a bit more dense than PVC boards, so it holds more heat, but still less than traditional wood.

 When comparing tier to tier against TimberTech’s PVC boards, TimberTech’s composite products are slightly cheaper.
 Between tiers, the main difference again is the aesthetics.
 Different tiers have different embossed grain patterns & color options.
-These are the three most common tiers clients choose from…
+The bottom two options are the most common tiers clients choose from…

 Legacy Collection